 The first U.S. Navy Mark V helmets were manufactured by Morse and Schrader; after the attack on Pearl Harbor, the Diving Equipment & Salvage Company (DESCO) and the Miller-Dunn Company began producing them as well.
 The Bureau of Ships issued a standard set of plans specifying the details of their construction, and although small variances existed between manufacturers, they did not affect the interchangeability of Mark V gear.

-The standard Mark V compressed air diving helmet, the Mod 1, is made of spun copper and features four sealed glass viewports.
+The standard Mark V compressed air diving helmet, is made of spun copper and features four sealed glass viewports.
 Two goosenecks (angled pipes) project from the back of the helmet; viewed from the back, the left is the diver’s telephone connection and the right attaches to the diver’s air supply hose (umbilical).
 A non-return valve present in the air hose connection preserves pressure inside the suit if the air supply is cut, preventing the diver from being fatally forced into his helmet by the water pressure.
 The helmet interfaces with the rest of the suit by screwing into a breastplate that inserts into a rubber gasket built into the diving dress.
 The rubberized-canvas dress with wrist cuffs creates a sealed, watertight environment; the diver dons canvas gloves, heavy leather boots, and a heavy weight belt to complete the assembly.

 The Mark V was the standard diving system used by the Navy for all salvage operations through the early 1980s, when it was phased out in favor of the Mark 12 Surface-Supported Diving System.